mock-server/mockserver-node/README.md

 [![NPM](https://nodei.co/npm/mockserver-grunt.png?downloads=true&stars=true)](https://nodei.co/npm/mockserver-grunt/) [![wercker status](https://app.wercker.com/status/762222be73287acc5013d8b186aacc5c/m "wercker status")](https://app.wercker.com/project/bykey/762222be73287acc5013d8b186aacc5c)

 ## Getting Started
 This node module can be used to start and stop [MockServer](http://mock-server.com/) and the [MockServer](http://mock-server.com/) proxy as a node module or as a Grunt plugin.
+More information about the [MockServer](http://mock-server.com/) can be found at [mock-server.com](http://mock-server.com/).

 You may install this plugin / node module with the following command: